PostCyberPunk/DidM/docs/QuickStart.md

     └── hyprland.conf
 ```

-Running `didm run some_runner --switch laptop` will result in:
+Running `didm deploy some_plan --switch laptop` will result in:

 ```
 ~/.config